 UX research-only project

-4 years since their last major redesign, MagicBricks were planning to revamp their entire platform.
+4 years since their last major website redesign, MagicBricks were planning to revamp their entire platform.
 With this revamp, senior management hoped to achieve a radical improvement in their user experience, as opposed to the incremental refinements they had been working on in recent times.
 Therefore, they wanted us to conduct an extensive UX audit aimed at understanding the main problems their users were currently facing.